Israel-Adeniba/Building-a-Cbersecurity-Lab/README.md

 - Kali Linux
 [https://www.kali.org/get-kali/#kali-virtual-machines] or Go to google, search for Get Kali Linux, click the first link presented as a result, click virtual machine, click virtual box.

-Nota bene: I strongly advice you create a new folder on your computer for this purpose.
+Nota bene: I strongly recommend creating a new folder to store the downloaded files.

 <p align="center">